MCH Program Alumni Profiles

 Melissa Romaire received her BS in economics from Louisiana State University, Baton Rouge, and her MPH (concentration in maternal and child health) from the University of Alabama at Birmingham.
 After graduating, Melissa worked for the Centers for Medicare & Medicaid Services in the administration of the State Children's Health Insurance Program and state Medicaid family planning programs.

 Melissa returned to school in 2007 to earn her PhD in health services research at the University of Washington School of Public Health.
 Her area of emphasis is pediatric health services research.
 Her dissertation examines the use of health services and the fiscal implications of the medical home model of primary care for children.
 Melissa has also evaluated novel programs to improve health outcomes in women and low-income children while working at Group Health Research Institute and Harborview Medical Center, Seattle.

 Jessica Knaster Wasse 2006

-Jessica Knaster Wasse received her undergraduate degree in philosophy from the University of Pennsylvania, Philadelphia, in 1997 and her MPH in health services with a concentration in maternal and child health and a certificate in global health in 2006.
-Jessica worked as a research coordinator on a Gates Foundation project at the Evans School of Public Affairs from 2006 to 2007 before her current position as program manager of Community and School-Based Partnerships at Public Health - Seattle & King County.
+Jessica received her undergraduate degree in philosophy from the University of Pennsylvania, Philadelphia, in 1997 and her MPH in health services with a concentration in maternal and child health and a certificate in global health in 2006.
+Jessica worked as a research coordinator on a Gates Foundation project at the Evans School of Public Affairs from 2006 to 2007 before her current position as program manager in the Community and School-Based Partnerships Program at Public Health - Seattle & King County.
 There she works on school-based health with a focus on mental health systems development, discipline reform, and coordinated school health.
 Jessica also serves on the advisory board of the CAIR Project, a local nonprofit dedicated to removing barriers to abortion access.

 Sarah Wilhelm 2006